 3. You get increased flexibility: According to Castillo, functional fitness strengthens your muscles and your bones, and results in an increased range of both motion and flexibility.
 “Because of this, you’ll get a reduction in joint pain,” he says.

 If you’re wondering if functional fitness is something that’s right for you, know that trainers firmly believe that it benefits everyone, regardless of their fitness level.
 “Functional fitness is for everyone,” says Castillo.
 “Humans are meant to move and to move often.
-Our current world requires us to run, jump, reach, push, and pull.
+Our current world and daily activities require us to run, jump, reach, push, and pull.
 As a result, all individuals should be training in such a way that allows them to navigate the world in the most efficient way possible.”

-Even if you’re doing body weight activities, he points out that functional training is simple and safe for just about everyone.
+Even if you’re doing body weight activities, he points out that functional training is simple and safe for just about everyone (it doesn’t have to be high intensity or high-impact).

 What dose functional fitness look like?

-To give you a better idea of just what functional fitness entails, Castillo gives us some of his go-to strength training movements.
+To give you a better idea of just what functional fitness entails, Castillo gives us some of his go-to strength training movements, including those that work on core strength and moves that target multiple muscle groups at once.
 “Two great push movements are push-ups and squats,” he says.
 “For pull movements, I love renegade rows and pull-ups.”

 1. Push-up: Start off in a plank position with your hands placed directly beneath your shoulders.
 Keep your feet elevated and shoulder-distance apart.
 Lower your chest in a controlled manner to the ground and explosively push up to the starting position.
 Modify by doing this from your knees or using an elevated box or a bench for assistance.